SintcoLTD/sparxmaths-ios/README.md

 Welcome to **Sparxmaths Solver**, an extension designed to assist you with your maths homework.
 Please read the **terms and conditions** [**here**](T&C.txt) before using the extension.

+`THIS PROGRAM HAS NO CONNECTION WITH SPARX MATHS.
+SPARX MATHS IS OWNED BY SPARX LTD.`

 ```js
 // List of programs
 console.js;